-As the Coronavirus Job Retention Scheme begins to wind down many employers are now faced with tough decisions about staffing.
+As the Coronavirus Job Retention Scheme winds down, many employers are now faced with tough decisions about staffing and looking at redundancy.
 We asked Bespoke HR founder Alison King about the options available to business owners…

 I can’t afford to bring my staff back from furlough, what are my options?